 But high-level languages require a compiler.
 The compiler's job is to convert high-level programs into machine language.
+Alternatively, the program can be interpreted by another program, an interpreter, which is already compiled to machine language.
 More on this later...